 As more and more of us are working remotely and practicing social distancing as the coronavirus hits the US, we thought it would be helpful to share nine simple ways you can make your home a healthier and safer environment.
 We hope these tips bring you peace of mind and give you a sense of control during this scary time!

 According to the EPA, the average American indoor environment is 2 to 5 times more polluted than the outdoor air.
 The EPA also stated that the worst air pollution in our nation is right inside our own homes and workplaces and that 50% of all illness is connected to the indoor air quality.
 Crazy!
 Thankfully there are many easy ways to help improve this, which we address in today’s episode:

-Are you curious about the journey behind our DIY chicken tractors?
-In this post I am going to share with you why we decided to design and build our own unique chicken tractor for our backyard hens.
-Lastly, I'll share with you how you can get your hands on our chicken tractor build plans so you can build one for your backyard or homestead!
+Are you curious about the journey behind our DIY A-Frame chicken coop tractors?
+In this post I am going to share with you why we decided to design and build our own unique A-frame chicken tractor for our backyard hens.
+Lastly, I'll share with you how you can get your hands on our A-frame chicken coop tractor build plans so you can build one for your backyard or homestead!